bhyleee/bhyleee/README.md

 - 🔭 I’m currently working on **quantifying bats in weather radar, studying forest structure using spaceborne remote sensing data fusion, and eventually tying the two together to study how species occupy a landscape.**

-- 🌱 I’m currently learning **programming in Python and all things machine learning.**

 - 👯 I’m looking to collaborate on **all things remote sensing.**

 - 📫 How to reach me **brianlee52@ucsb.edu**